Back to Portfolio

 Co-CEOs: Bill Zartler (Chairman) and Amanda Brock

 • Zartler founded Solaris in 2014, has been CEO throughout.
-Background in oilfield services.
-Made the pivotal decision to acquire MER in 2024.
+Made the pivotal MER acquisition decision.

-• Brock joined as Co-CEO in Q3 2025.
-Former CEO of Aris Water Solutions (water infrastructure).
-Deep infrastructure experience.
+• Brock joined as Co-CEO Q3 2025.
+Former CEO of Aris Water Solutions.
+Deep infrastructure expertise.

-• President: Kyle Ramachandran - Operational leader with generation experience globally.
+• President: Kyle Ramachandran -- Operational leader, global generation experience.

-• New CFO: Steve Tompsett - Capital markets expertise, focused on optimizing cost of capital.
+• New CFO: Steve Tompsett -- Capital markets specialist, focused on optimizing cost of capital.

-Assessment: Management has executed exceptionally well on a very bold strategy.
+Assessment: Management has executed exceptionally well on a bold strategy.
 The pivot from oilfield logistics to power infrastructure was visionary.
-However, the co-CEO structure introduces complexity, and the company has never operated at the scale it is targeting.
+However, the pace of capital deployment ($2B+ over 3 years) is unprecedented for a company of this size, and execution risk at scale is real.

 Position Sizing

-Given the risk profile (high growth, high leverage, high customer concentration, high valuation), maximum allocation would be 2-3% of portfolio at an attractive entry price.
+Given the risk profile (high growth, high leverage, customer concentration, stretched valuation), maximum allocation would be 2-3% of portfolio at an attractive entry price.

 Monitoring Metrics